danthegoodman/cli-scripts/README.md

 # cli-scripts

-An assortment of command line scripts
+An assortment of command line scripts.

-## blameStats
+## git/blameStats.sh

 Blames all lines of code from the current directory and summarizes it with a count per owner.

-    $ blameStats
+    $ blameStats.sh
 	 300 Bob
 	  53 Garrett
 	1028 Jim